thibautvs/webstack-client/README.md

 ## Testing

-There are two kinds of tests in the angular-seed application: Unit tests and End to End tests.
+There are two kinds of tests in the application: Unit tests and End to End tests.

 ### Running Unit Tests

-The angular-seed app comes preconfigured with unit tests.
-These are written in [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
-We provide a Karma configuration file to run them.
+The app comes preconfigured with unit tests.
+These are written in [Mocha][mocha]/[Chai][chai]/[Sinon][sinon], which are run with the [Karma Test Runner][karma].
+A Karma configuration file is provided to run them.

 * the configuration is found at `test/karma.conf.js`
 * the unit tests are found in `test/unit/`.